Deziel0495/ImprovedTowTruckScript/README.md

 - Allow towed vehicles to become detached if the truck overturns or explodes.
 - Restrict command to stationary vehicles.
 (Right now you can tow a vehicle driving by or detach a vehicle from inside the truck, even while it's moving.)
 - Restrict usage distance.
 (Towed vehicle and truck must be near each other.)
+- Implement whitelist.
+(Restrict script to certain peds or users.)

 #### Join my Discord: http://discord.me/deziel0495